-Pages is the first step to going deeper by analyzing a website at page level instead of total traffic to the domain.
+Popular Pages is an important step to going deeper by analyzing a website at page level instead of total traffic to the domain.
 Understanding the popularity of top pages on a website allows you to:

 To view traffic share of top web pages for up to five sites, follow these steps: